cadkin/ros2nix/README.md

-                        package files are stored next to their corresponding package.xml, top-level files like overlay.nix in the current directory. (default: None) --fetch               Use fetches like fetchFromGitHub in src attribute values.
+                        package files are stored next to their corresponding package.xml, top-level files like overlay.nix in the current directory. (default: None) --name-format NAME_FORMAT
+                        Format to use for the name in the resulting package expression.
+The string {distro} is replaced with the ros distro (set via --distro).
+Similarly, {package_name}
+                        is replaced with the name of the package. (default: ros-{distro}-{package_name}) --fetch               Use fetches like fetchFromGitHub in src attribute values.
 The fetch function and its parameters are determined from the local git work tree. sourceRoot